 According to Nature, tortoises originally developed their neck movement and retraction structures in the Jurassic period to catch prey.
 It wasn’t a protective measure as commonly thought.

 Based on this study, it’s possible that modern tortoises inherited their neck retraction mechanisms from their Jurassic ancestors, who were mainly bottom-dwelling.
-They used retraction as a camouflage when hunting insects and other small animals.
+They used retraction as camouflage when hunting insects and other small animals.

 Most tortoises are strictly herbivorous.
 However, omnivorous species, such as the yellow-footed and Asian tortoises, sometimes use ambush tactics to catch insects.